📍 New to Spike? Start here

 Select who you want to send the message to.

 Start typing your message.
-Add attachments, or use advanced features to get your message across in your style.
+Add attachments, or use advanced features to get your message across in style.

 Chat icons explained